arviz-devs/arviz-project/roadmap.md

 according to their own possibilities, i.e. we are not setting barriers on participation nor growth due to ArviZ culture or leadership.

-Also making sure everyone feels their contributions are values, whether they are code contributions, helping with social media, coordinating sprints/workshops/forum participation...
+Also making sure everyone feels their contributions are valued, whether they are code contributions, helping with social media, coordinating sprints/workshops/forum participation...
 In 2023 we will have our 2nd Random Variables council election.